isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create.md

 1. When the ad is complete, click **Save & Submit for Review**.

    The [ad review](ad-about.md) takes 24-48 hours and includes checks for sensitive categories, click URL functionality, and preview rendering.
-The Status column indicates whether the ad has been approved.
+The Status column indicates whether DSP has approved the ad.
 Broken ads may have a pending status for longer than 24-48 hours so you have time to fix errors before they're rejected.

    >[!NOTE]
    >